 The sister act: London Fashion Week Festival

 Formerly known as London Fashion Week End, this festival is still the same glitzy fashion party, with events, shopping and talks.
-It has its own catwalk shows (Fyodor Golan, Edeline Lee and Bora Aksu) it has a massive pop-up shop with everything selling at industry insider prices and talks from high fashion people.
-Alice Temperely (above) will be there, discussing her latest catwalk show and book – English Myths and Legends.
+It has its own catwalk shows (last year there were Fyodor Golan, Edeline Lee and Bora Aksu) it has a massive pop-up shop with everything selling at industry insider prices and talks from high fashion people.
+Alice Temperely (above) was there last year discussing her latest catwalk show and book – English Myths and Legends.

 Get 20% off your booking with Culture Whisper by entering the code CULTURE20 at the checkout.